 Cake ingredients

-- Cocoa powder - You'll want to use natural cocoa powder for this recipe, not Dutch-processed cocoa powder.
+- Cocoa powder - You'll need natural cocoa powder for this recipe, not Dutch-processed cocoa powder.
 Natural cocoa powder is more acidic than Dutch cocoa powder.
 When paired with the leavening agents in this recipe it gives your cake the proper rise.
 What happens if you use Dutch cocoa anyway?
 Your cake will rise less in the oven and have a darker color.

 Use a sift or whisk - Whisk your dry ingredients together to remove lumps.
 This ensures a smooth, even batter.